 - Consult with museum education professionals to develop a hands-on activity related to your work, and test your hands-on prototype with museum educators and youth volunteers

-- Meet with the public and share your research and activities during a Free Friday Family Night!
+- Meet with the public and share your research and activities during a Meet the Scientists & Engineers event during our Free Friday Family Night!

 If you would like to be notified regarding recruitment for the next cohort, please complete the application form to be contacted and to have first consideration.